Building Science and Technology Specialization

 Addressing the intersection of human needs, our homes, and the environment

-Each day building scientists find new ways and new materials to make buildings better.
-Program graduates have a range of career possibilities.
-They work with builders in the field, in research institutions, with product manufacturer, or as consultants.
+Building scientists find new ways and new materials to make buildings better.
+Our graduates work with builders in the field, in research institutions, with product manufacturers, or as consultants.

 If you have questions, would like to meet faculty, or tour our labs, please e-mail firstname.lastname@example.org or contact our SSM major coordinators: